Banach Spaces Which Embed into their Dual: Some converses of the Riesz representation theorem

-\end{defin} It is not difficult to verify that in the Hilbert space case this definition reduces to the usual one (given by the inner product).
-In the general context, where an inner product may not exist, it describes the following simple geometric property: $x$ is orthogonal to $y$ if and only if each triangle constructed on $x$ and along $y$ has the third side longer than the first one.\\ We point out that this is not the only definition of orthogonality available in a Banach space, but surely it is the oldest and the most intuitive (for other useful notions of orthogonality, see \cite{AB}, \cite{Pa2}, \cite{Di} and \cite{Ja2}).
-Anyway, the main properties of Birkhoff-James'orthogonality are well known; in \cite{Di}, for istance, Diminnie has shown that this orthogonality relation is forced to be reflexive if and only if $X$ is a Hilbert space $\mathcal{H}$.\\
+It is clear that if $X$ is an Hilbert space, then this definition reduces to the usual one.
+In this general context, where there is no inner product, it describes the following geometric property: a vector $x$ is orthogonal to $y$ if each triangle with one side equal to $x$ and another side constructed along $y$ has the third side longer than $x$.
+By the way, this is not the unique definition of orthogonality in Banach spaces, but it is surely the oldest and the most intuitive one (see \cite{Al-Be97}, \cite{Di83}, \cite{Ja45} and \cite{Pa86b} for other notions of orthogonality).